RiversideValley/Fluid.Runtime/Doc/reference/lexical_analysis.rst

    As in Standard C, up to three octal digits are accepted.

    .. versionchanged:: 3.11
       Octal escapes with value larger than ``0o377`` produce a :exc:`DeprecationWarning`.

-   .. versionchanged:: 3.12
-      Octal escapes with value larger than ``0o377`` produce a :exc:`SyntaxWarning`.
-In a future Python version they will be eventually a :exc:`SyntaxError`.
+      In a future Python version they will be a :exc:`SyntaxWarning` and eventually a :exc:`SyntaxError`.

 (3)
    Unlike in Standard C, exactly two hex digits are required.